Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning classifier for type 2 AGN identification

-In addition to giving a more accurate view of the classifier's performance thanks to the validation set, this simulation-based method introduces nuances into the reconstruction of the unlabeled obscuration level.
-With each source now being reconstructed $N$=200 times, the reconstructed obscuration is then the relative probability of a source to be in each class.
-That is, while a single classifier would give a ``hard'' 0 (Type 1) or 1 (Type 2) prediction on unlabeled data, taking the average value of $N$ reconstructions leads to a ``softening'' of the ``hard'' classifier: each source has now an obscuration level $\mu_{\rm obscuration}$ between 0 and 1, which is the arithmetic mean of the $N$ classification results, with its associated standard deviation value $\sigma_{\rm obscuration}$.
-Fig. \ref {fig:reconstructed_obscuration} shows how the unlabeled data now lies in a continuous spectrum between 0 and 1.
-This softening of the classification also let us establish a custom decision threshold $t$ on $\mu_{\rm obscuration}$ and $\sigma_{\rm obscuration}$ for an AGN source to be considered as eiher Type 1 or Type 2.
+In addition to giving a more accurate view of the classifier's performance thanks to the validation set, this simulation-based method introduces further nuances into the reconstruction of the unlabeled obscuration level.
+With each source now being reconstructed $N$=200 times, the reconstructed obscuration is then the mean of the relative probability of a source to be in each class; that is, the RF is known as a ``soft'' classifier, as it provides for each object a continuous, relative confidence value of belonging to a class, between 0 and 1 \footnote{Whereas a hard classifier would only give 0 or 1 values based on class threshold, usually 0.5.}.
+For the unlabeled data, we recorded the relative class probability for each $N$ reconstruction.
+The final obscuration level of each source, $\mu_{\rm obscuration}$, is thus the arithmetic mean of the $N$ classification results, with its associated standard deviation value $\sigma_{\rm obscuration}$: we have further softened a soft classifier.
+Fig. \ref {fig:reconstructed_obscuration} shows the reconstructed obscuration level for the unlabeled data, which lies in a continuous spectrum between 0 and 1.
+We established a custom decision threshold $t$ on $\mu_{\rm obscuration}$ and $\sigma_{\rm obscuration}$ for an AGN source to be considered as either type 1 or type 2.
 This threshold can be set to be more or less stringent.
-Choosing to enhance the purity of the classification, we set $t$=0.8, such that an AGN source is considered of Type 2 if $\mu_{\rm obscuration}>0.8$ and of Type 1 if $\mu_{\rm obscuration}<0.2$.
+Choosing to enhance the purity of the classification, we set $t$=0.7, so that an AGN source is considered of type 2 if $\mu_{\rm obscuration}>0.7$ and of type 1 if $\mu_{\rm obscuration}<0.3$.